wipplelang/wipple/frontend/README.md

 # Frontend

-The frontend parses Wipple source files and compiles them into Wipple bytecode.
+The frontend parses Wipple source files, compiles them into Wipple bytecode, and links those into object files.